-alibi-detect is a Python package focused on outlier, adversarial and concept drift detection.
+Alibi Detect is an open source Python library focused on outlier, adversarial and drift detection.
 The package aims to cover both online and offline detectors for tabular data, text, images and time series.
 Both TensorFlow and PyTorch backends are supported for drift detection.
 Alibi Detect does however not install PyTorch for you.
 Check the PyTorch docs how to do this.

-To get a list of respectively the latest outlier and adversarial detection algorithms, you can type:
+To get a list of respectively the latest outlier, adversarial and drift detection algorithms, you can type:

 import alibi_detect alibi_detect.od.__all__